-Read our guide to student safety and security at university and find out the things you need to look out for while you are away to study.
+Read our guide to student safety and security at university and find out the things you need to look out for while you're away at university.

-Students with expensive equipment are seen as rich pickings by petty criminals – take care of your belongings, freshers who are not street-wise are the easiest targets.
+Students with expensive equipment are seen as rich pickings by petty criminals.
+Take care of your belongings, particularly in first year as freshers can be easy targets.